UDOOboard/Neo-Docs/docs/05_Hardware_&_Accessories/09_LVDS.md

 * Connected with microUSB port

 ### Boot UDOO NEO connected to HDMI, keyboard
 Open a Terminal.
-In the /boot directory there's a file named uEnv.txt
+In the /boot directory there's a file named uEnv.txt, if not create it.

+#### Very very important!!!
+To open the file you need to use an editor like [Notepad++](https://notepad-plus-plus.org/download/)

 Open the file and you'll find this line: